infinum/eightshift-docs/docs/guides/post-type.md

 ## Example:

-To create custom post type:
+To create a custom post type:
 1. make a new class `src/custom-post-type/class-projects.php`
 2. extend all methods provided in the example.
 3. register the class inside `class-main.php` file.